 Note: these are rough estimates based on the size of the kibble (dye cut) and using a dry/level measuring cup.

 We require dogs to be properly immunized in accordance with the protocol set forth by the state of Minnesota and the USDA.
 All dogs must be immunized prior to arriving at our facility.
-Vet records confirming your dog or puppy is current on immunizations is required 5 days before camp begins.
+Vet records confirming your dog or puppy is current on immunizations is required 5-days before camp begins.
 If a dog or puppy will need a booster or vaccine while at our facility, we can arrange to have it administered by our vet.
-Bordatella and Canine Influenza are not required by our Academy - click here to find out why. **Bordatella, kennel cough, and canine influenza vaccines are NOT offered while dogs are at our facility.
-If an owner chooses to have these vaccines administered, they must be done 30 days (or more) before the course start date.
-We also require a clear fecal sample dated within 45 days of the dog arriving for training.
+Bordatella and Canine Influenza are not required by our Academy - click here to find out why. **Bordatella, kennel cough, and canine influenza vaccines, and boosters are NOT offered while dogs are at our facility.
+If an owner chooses to have these vaccines administered, we prefer they be administered 30-days (or more) before the course start date.
+We require a clear fecal sample dated within 45-days of the dog arriving for training.
 This information or testing can easily be provided by contacting your vet.

 Yes.
 We require that all dogs be current on a flea and tick preventative during their stay at our Academy.
 Owners can provide the flea and tick preventative, or we stock a flea and tick preventative by the brand Frontline, and can provide a monthly dose for $20/month.
 A heartworm preventative is required during months when mosquitoes are present.
 The heartworm preventative can be administered during non-mosquito months, but it is not required.
 Heartworm preventatives are sold by veterinarians and by prescription only, owners will need to provide this during their dog\’s stay.
 Note: These preventatives are administered on the weekly health check day that is closest to the 1st or the 15th each month, and owners can decide if their dog will be given preventatives the beginning or middle of the month.